Solar Panel Cost Guide in Franklin Park, NJ (Mar 2023)

 How to Save on Solar Panels

-• Contract: When reading through your solar company's contract, ask questions about any terms you're not sure of and make sure you understand what happens in scenarios like a system part breaking or the company going out of business.
+• Contract: When looking through your solar installer’s contract, ask for clarification about any terms you’re not sure of and make sure you understand what happens in scenarios such as a system component breaking or the company going out of business.

 Best Regional Coverage